-Redway Runners have a number of courses aimed at runners who want to move to the next milestone distance, 10k, half-marathon or marathon.
+Redway Runners have a number of courses aimed at runners who want to move to their next milestone distance (10k, half-marathon or marathon).
 We have developed structured training programmes to help you achieve your goals.

 - 5k to 10K

 This course is for runners who have recently completed a 5K distance, with the aim to complete an Autumn 2022 10K.
 We have two groups starting in September – one on Monday 19 September and the other on Wednesday 21 September.

 We will be following the training plan and our team will be leading weekly sessions to support you and help develop as a runner, in a friendly and supportive group environment.
 Other training activities can be undertaken alone, within the group or within the Club structure.

 You will have your own Facebook group and we’ll provide you with weekly updates, support, advice and hopefully a bit of fun, along the way.

 There are only limited spaces available so book now to avoid disappointment.

 To book this course log in to your Redway Runners Love Admin account, then go to ‘Events’ at the top and find the event, ‘Moving On Up to 10K September 2022’ select and book a place.

 You can sign in to your Redway Runners Love Admin account at: https://app.loveadmin.com/Login/2BA4A302403BD3AEE99421B64A7583FC.htm